winesapOS/winesapOS/README.md

 ### WiFi Driver (88x2bu)

 Follow the [DKMS installation](https://github.com/cilynx/rtl88x2BU#dkms-installation) instructions for the rtl88x2bu driver.
 Then use `modprobe 88x2bu` to load it.

+### Blacklist Drivers

+Some models of the 2016-2017 MacBook Pro have unreliable Bluetooth and WiFi drivers.
+It is recommended to blacklist (disable) those drivers: `apple_bl`, `brcmfmac`, and `brcmutil`.
+This is done automatically by the `linux_stick` Ansible role.
+In this situation, an external Bluetooth and WiFi adapter should be used for the best experience.

 ### Packages